victor-cruss/WhiteNoiseStream/README.md

 # WhiteNoiseStream
- A page that a user can listen to white noise.
+ An html page that a user can listen to white noise.